“If you see something, say something.”

 “Porn is passe.
 These real-life crimes are the rage,” said a shopkeeper at Agra’s market.
 “Dealers will download videos directly into your smartphone or put them in your pen drive.”

 This is unacceptable.
-We hope that those who are capitalizing off of the actual abuse and torture of real people will be caught and held accountable.
+We hope that those who are capitalizing on the actual abuse and torture of real people will be caught and held accountable.

 But what does any of this have to do with porn?

-As an anti-porn, pro-love, and pro-healthy sex organization, it might seem confusing that we’re talking about “sexual exploitation” and human trafficking.
+As an anti-porn, pro-love, and pro-sex organization, it might seem confusing that we’re talking about “sexual exploitation” and human trafficking.
 What’s the relevance?

 We’re glad you asked.

-Of all the millions—likely billions—of porn consumers in the world, not many know this fact: porn, sex trafficking, and sexual exploitation are all inextricably linked.
+Of all the millions—possibly billions—of porn consumers in the world, not many know this fact: porn, sex trafficking, and sexual exploitation are all inextricably linked.

 “Through the cycle of pornography-fueled physical and sexual abuse, pornography perpetuates further perpetration.
 Many of the individuals photographed or filmed for the use of pornography have a history of sexual abuse.
 Many still, while being materialized for citizens all across the world, are seemingly accepting such abuse and exploitation under the force, fraud, or coercion of a trafficker…